ibexa/documentation-user/docs/getting_started/discover_ui.md

 For new dashboard you can choose layout which defines the available zones.
 Applying a layout divides the dashboard into the defined zones.
 The zones are placeholders for blocks.

-When you open Dashboard Builder, layout window appears.
-Choose one from available layouts and click **Save**.

-To switch layout, click **Switch layout** button in the left side of the upper toolbar.
+To do it, click the **Switch layout** icon on the left side of the upper toolbar, then choose one from available layouts, and click **Submit**.

 ![Switch layout](img/dashboard_switch_layout_window.png)

-Choose one of the available layouts and click **Submit**.

 #### Add blocks

-In Dashboard Builder you can access a menu of **Elements** — a set of blocks of content that you can add to the zones of the dashboard.
+In Dashboard Builder you can access a menu of **Elements** — it includes a set of blocks of content that you can add to the zones of the dashboard.

 You can choose from available blocks: